SEGPRT/nady-docs/docs/source/settings.rst

 ERROR CODES:

-[Syntax Error], check how you spelt out the command, should not be an for AIs with more command range.
+[Syntax Error], check how you spelt out the command, should not be an issue for AIs with more command range.

 [Sorry protection is ON], the option you are trying to use is locked behind protection, reference above paragraph on protection.

-[Option doesnt exist], the option you picked does not exist, make sure it wasnt 0 or a number above how many options there are
+[Option doesnt exist], the option you picked does not exist, make sure it wasn't 0, or a number above the amount of options there are

 [Loading Failed], try again if the issue persists contact the SEGPRT IT team.